-The non-medical stream has got a fairly scary reputation given the reviews by many students calling it hard, and difficult to cope with.
-This has led to many students developing cold feet before even making the actual choice.
+The non-medical stream has got a fairly scary reputation given the reviews by many students calling it hard and difficult to cope with.
+This has led many students to develop cold feet even before they make the actual choice.

-One can’t claim that there is no complexity in the non-medical syllabus, but the same can be said about the other streams too.
-For a student who has a clear bond with say history or else writing, but fumbles with science, a subject like Physics will seem challenging.
-Similarly a student who loves Chemistry but has trouble with understanding psychoanalytical theories will face trouble in the Arts stream.
+One can’t claim that there is no complexity in the non-medical syllabus but the same can be said about the other streams too.
+For a student who has a clear bond with say history or else writing but fumbles with science, a subject like Physics will seem challenging.
+Similarly, a student who loves Chemistry but has trouble understanding psychoanalytical theories will face trouble in the Arts stream.

-It all comes down to what you love, and how much effort you are willing to put in for gaining excellence in it.
-Before making the choice take into consideration your best subjects and the career path you want to choose in the future.
-It’s always best to go by your strengths rather than following the crowd, that way you get a better foothold in what you excel at.
+It all comes down to what you love and how much effort you are willing to put in for gaining excellence in it.
+Before making the choice, take an in-depth analysis of the subjects you’re good at and the career path you would want to choose in the future.
+It’s always best to go with your strengths instead of following the crowd.
+This will help in giving you a better foothold of what you excel at.

-If you have had trouble dealing with Mathematics and Science during the previous school years, chances are it will only get tougher with the increased syllabus and intricacy after the 10th boards.
-However, if you strongly feel like you can give your 100% towards the given subjects, go ahead.
-Just make sure you don’t lag off.
+If you have had trouble dealing with Mathematics and Science during the previous school years, chances are it will only get tougher with the increased syllabus, after the 10th boards.
+However, if you strongly feel as if you can give your 100% in the said subjects, go ahead.
+Just make sure you don’t lag behind.

 - Optional subject (varies from one state/educational board to another.)

-However, some of the most popular optional are Computer science, Economics, Physical education, Home Science and Fine Arts.
+Some of the most popular options are that of Computer Science, Economics, Physical education, Home Science and Fine Arts.